iterorganization/IMAS-Python/docs/source/installing.rst

     module load MDSplus-Java/7.96.17-GCCcore-10.2.0-Java-11

-If you're using a different cluster, please contact your system administrator to see if IMASPy is available (or can be made available) on the system.
+If you're using a different cluster, please contact your system administrator to see if imas-python is available (or can be made available) on the system.

 Local installation
 ------------------

 We recommend using a :external:py:mod:`venv`.
-Then, clone the IMASPy repository and run `pip install`:
+Then, clone the imas-python repository and run `pip install`:

 .. code-block:: bash

     python3 -m venv ./venv
     . venv/bin/activate
-    git clone ssh://git@git.iter.org/imas/imaspy.git
+    git clone ssh://git@git.iter.org/imas/imas.git
-    cd imaspy
+    cd imas
     pip install --upgrade pip
     pip install --upgrade wheel setuptools
     pip install .